Women's Health Alert: Fighting Heart Disease in Your 40s

 - Experiencing complications during pregnancy can be an indicator of future cardiovascular disease for moms.
-Women who have had preeclampsia, gestational diabetes or delivered low-birth-weight babies should aggressively manage all risk factors for heart disease.
+Women who have had preeclampsia, gestational diabetes or hypertension or have delivered low-birth-weight babies should aggressively manage all risk factors for heart disease.

 - According to the American Heart Association, low-levels of good cholesterol (HDL) are a stronger predictor of heart disease death in women than in men over 65.

 - Call 911.
-Anyone who thinks they are having a heart attack should dial 911 immediately.
+The most recent survey from the AHA showed that only 53% of women who believe that were having a heart attack would call 911.
+Time is muscle and can mean the difference between life and death.
+If you think you are having a heart attack, do not wait — call 911.
 Emergency medical teams can begin to treat patients before they arrive at the hospital and save precious time that is often lost when patients try to drive themselves to the emergency room.

 - Get an EKG.
 Once a woman does arrive in the emergency room it is important to ask for an EKG test or an enzyme blood test to check for a heart attack, since medical professionals may attribute a woman's symptoms to other health conditions such as indigestion.